William Dudney: Life and career

 Dudney was educated at Cranleigh School, and later spent a southern summer season in New Zealand.
-Arriving in spring 1883, he played as a batsman for Canterbury in the 1883–84 season, when he was the highest-scoring batsman in New Zealand, with 208 runs in six matches at an average of 18.90.
+Arriving in spring 1883, he played as a batsman for Canterbury in the 1883–84 season, when he was the highest-scoring batsman in New Zealand, with 208 runs in six first-class matches at an average of 18.90.
 He returned to England after the season.
 At his Christchurch club, Midland Canterbury, he was considered "one of the most brilliant and effective batsmen who has joined [the club] in many years", as well as a fine fieldsman.

 Dudney later played irregularly for Sussex, mostly as a wicketkeeper-batsman, between 1887 and 1893.
 His highest score was 97, the highest score of the match, when Sussex followed on against Kent in 1887.

 In 1911 Dudney was living with his mother, two sisters, a female cousin and four female servants in Haywards Heath, his occupation given as "private means".
 When he died in June 1922 he left an estate of more than £11,000 to family members.